EsaHime/template.project.express-n-client/README.md

  - Who don't want to make it complicated.
  - Who don't give a sh1t about frontend toolchain.

+> This template is pretty old and need to be update.
+Take care.

 ## Features
  - Write both frontend and backend with TypeScript.